Volunteer and gap year placements in Ghana

 Situated on the coast of West Africa, Ghana is a country full of beautiful beaches, lush vegetation and the world’s largest artificial lake – Lake Volta!
-Although a stable country, many Ghanaians live in poverty, giving volunteers the chance to really make a difference.
+Hailed as one of Africa’s great success stories, Ghana is reaping the benefits of a stable democracy in the form of fast paced development.
+Although a stable country, many Ghanaians live in poverty, so volunteers really do make a difference.
 English is learned at school and widely spoken, but a little effort to learn a few phrases in one of the local languages will go a long way.

 Placement locations